hobinjk/hobinjk.github.io/_drafts/clap-sensor-thing.md

 ```shell
 sudo systemctl restart mozilla-iot-gateway.service
 ```
+If anything isn't working, run `tail -n +0 -f ~/mozilla-iot/gateway/run-app.log` to see the logs of the Gateway.

 We also know that we want ExampleDevice to only ever be a clap sensor, so let's rename it to ClapSensor.
 Note that we also change ExampleProperty to